 9.6 Beit Hatefutsoth

-Beit Hatefutsoth, know as the Diaspora Gallery was referred to as the Museum of the Jewish Individuals.
+Beit Hatefutsoth, known as the Diaspora Gallery was referred to as the Museum of the Jewish Individuals.

 It shows the life as well as the culture of the Jewish people across the world, throughout history.